TruncatedDinoSour/arigram/README.md

 # If you set this to True this will automatically disable link previews
 # WARNING: only do this if you know what you are doing, this is a dangerous option
 EXTRA_TDLIB_HEADERS = {"disable_web_page_preview": True}

+# Where to store your drafts
+DRAFTS_FILE = "/tmp/.drafts.json"
 ```

 ### Mailcap file